Jorden-V/Recipe_World_3rd_Project/README.md

 ### Acknowledgements

 - I received inspiration for this project from a combination of the mini projects leading up to this.
-- The Slack community have been great on giving me feedback on my project.
+- The Slack community have been great on giving me feedback on my project (Shane Muirhead in particular has been very helpful).
 - The tutors at code institute have also been helpful.
 - My mentor Jim Richmond has supported with feedback on the project.